 Accordingly, our finding that the small and medium sized project organisations involved in the delivery of the EEDSM programme utilised diverse knowledge sources to support individual firm learning experiences was not surprising.
 For example, in the context of the study, sub-optimal knowledge sharing may also greatly reduce the ability of the EEDSM programme delivery organisations to effectively respond to challenges from other entrants or changing ESKOM project requirements.
 Ahuja and Lampert (2001) had pointed out that constrained knowledge sharing among small and medium sized businesses meant that they were more prone to overemphasise prior-existing knowledge (Ahuja and Lampert 2001).
 Arguably, we find some evidence of the beginning of such competence traps, with Interviewee P-D1’s suggestion that his organisation facilitated knowledge production through internal project reports.
 Arguably, such attitudes to knowledge sharing and by extension, learning may prevent some small and medium sized businesses from seeking out and obtaining much needed external knowledge.

 There are a number of reasons why, generally speaking, small and medium sized project organisations may exhibit a slightly lower use of organisational knowledge.
-One such reason may be due to their limited recourse to resources (Maes and Sels, 2014).
-Another related reason may be the inability of such organisations to adequately police knowledge sharing across the boundaries that exist between the project as an entity and the project sponsor’s organisation.
+One such reason may be due to their limited resources (Maes and Sels, 2014).
+Another related reason may be the inability of such organisations to adequately police knowledge sharing across the boundaries that exist between the project as an entity and the project sponsor’s organisation – or indeed various other stakeholders.
 In fact, Scarbrough et al. (2004) claims that project work spanning functional or professional specialisations within projects, while more likely to create learning opportunities within projects, are nonetheless often more likely to generate undesirable learning boundaries between the project and the sponsoring organisation.
-Thus, creating boundary spanning processes and communities of practice can be considered essential to effective knowledge sharing.
-Moreover, explicit attention to the learning needs of the project society may help to render the above learning boundaries more permeable, at the same time helping to assure that the knowledge which permeates these boundaries is appropriately codified for relatively non-specialist (and therefore potentially widespread) use.
+Thus, creating boundary spanning processes and communities of practice – focussed, as we advocate above, on tacit specialist knowledge and its diverse sources - can be considered essential to effective knowledge sharing.
+Moreover, explicit attention to the learning needs of the project society may help to render the above learning boundaries more permeable, at the same time helping to assure that the knowledge which permeates these boundaries is appropriately codified for relatively non-specialist (and therefore potentially widespread) use wherever possible.

 6.3 Learning practices and strategies